GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 horizons and boundaries.
-Just like for hexahedral meshes, and for the same reasons (compatibility with finite volume and finite element methods), tetrahedral meshes in GEOSX must be conformal.
+Just like for hexahedral meshes, and for the same reasons (compatibility with finite volume and finite element methods), tetrahedral meshes in GEOS must be conformal.

 As stated previously, the problem we wish to solve here